Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Data

 \subsection{Final Dataset}

-Our final dataset consists of 251,590 unique fact-checks.
-Each fact-check has an associated claim, verdict (also know as a rating), date, and author.
-The language of each claim was determined using the Google Translate API: we found a total of 95 unique languages, showcasing the diversity of fact-checking organizations dedicated to improve the information environment world-wide.
+Our final dataset consists of 264,487 unique fact-checks.
+Each fact-check has an associated claim, verdict (or rating), date, and author.
+The language of each claim was determined using the Google Translate API: we found a total of 95 unique languages, showcasing the diversity of fact-checking organizations dedicated to improve the information environment worldwide.

-Figure \ref{map}, shows the IFCN signatories, contained in our dataset and their respective countries of origin.
-The top pane highlights all countries based on the number of fact-checking organizations, while the bottom pane shows the number of fact-checks by IFCN signatories contained in out dataset.
-The map demonstrates that fact-checking is a global activity, with numerous organizations active in countries that primarily speak low-resource languages.
+Figure \ref{map} shows the number of fact-checking organizations contained in our dataset and their respective countries of origin.
+We extracted the country of origin for all fact-checking organizations with at least ten claims in our dataset from the IFCN website, and, where not available, through manual searches on each website.
+The Figure does not include organizations which do not have a clear country of origin (e.g., Africa Check), or focus on an entire region/continent.
+Panel A highlights all countries based on the number of fact-checking organizations, while panel B shows the number of fact-checks by IFCN signatories contained in our dataset.
+The map demonstrates that fact-checking is a global activity.
+To further illustrate the linguistic composition of our dataset, Table \ref{tab:language_distribution} presents the distribution of fact-checks across different languages.

+As shown in Table \ref{tab:language_distribution}, English accounts for the largest proportion of fact-checks (33.10\%), followed by Portuguese (14.24\%) and Spanish (8.78\%).
+However, it's noteworthy that non-English fact-checks collectively represent about two-thirds of the dataset, underscoring the linguistic diversity of fact-checking efforts globally.
 The breadth of the linguistic and geographic diversity of fact-checking organizations highlights the need for research into multilingual misinformation, extending beyond a focus on European languages and Western cultural and political contexts.
+While English remains the most prevalent language, the significant presence of fact-checks in languages such as Portuguese, Spanish, Hindi, and Arabic demonstrates the global nature of both misinformation spread and fact-checking efforts.